cjmcdonald42/mxMoodle/blocks/mxschool_dash_faculty/README.md

-# Middlesex's Dashboard Block for the Faculty
+# Middlesex Faculty Dashboard Block
 This block provides an menu for all faculty to access reports defined by the local_mxschool and local_signout plugins.

 ## Dependencies